 Public health partnership: Youth programs

 The Academy offers several programs aimed at improving the health and wellness of children and youth.
-AAD’s Youth Programs help ensure youth protect and care for their skin through our AAD Shade Structure Grant Program, teach them empathy for those with different skin through our Good Skin Knowledge program, or give youth with chronic skin conditions a life-changing week at Camp Discovery.
+AAD Youth’s Programs help ensure youth protect and care for their skin and teach them empathy for those with different skin through our Good Skin Knowledge program; plus, give youth with chronic skin conditions a life-changing week at Camp Discovery.